PWisPeterWang/CMaker/README.md

 - [Git](https://git-scm.com/downloads)
 - [GTest](https://github.com/google/googletest)
 - [Benchmark](https://github.com/google/benchmark)
-- A C++ compiler that supports C++17, like GCC 9.3 or above (requried for std::filesystem and initializer for-loop)
+- A C++ compiler that supports C++11 (17), like GCC 4.8.5 (7.3.0) or above (requried for std::filesystem and initializer for-loop)

-The project is tested on Ubuntu 20.04 with GCC 13.2.0, and since it uses only standard C++17 features and well known cross-platform libraries, it should work on other platforms as well.
+The project is tested on rhel 7.9 with GCC 4.8.5 and ubuntu 20.04 with GCC 13.2.0.
+If your compiler does not support C++17, Boost.filesystem is required.

 ## Installation